-Margaret Westerlund, Communications Manager and Exhibits Co-Coordinator: Westerlund received her Bachelors in Studio art at the Concordia University Irvine in 2012, and graduated with her Masters in History from the University of St Andrews in 2013.
+Margaret Westerlund, Design and Marketing Consultant: Westerlund received her Bachelors in Studio art at the Concordia University Irvine in 2012, and graduated with her Masters in History from the University of St Andrews in 2013.
 Previous positions as designer and assistant in her college art department gave her experience in the arts, and roles as event planner and communications manager at her university gave her the experience necessary to put her creative skills into action.
 Her education and work experience give her a strong background in writing, communications and visual art.
-She now serves at the Arts Council designing external communications, managing the web and social media platforms, writing and editing copy, coordinating and managing exhibits and overseeing the daily operations.

 Jazz Sabrina Borst, The Studio Creative Manager: Jazz has a BFA & a minor in Art History from Columbia College, in Chicago. .
 A multimedia Artist, Jazz works well both collaboratively and independently. " I enjoy artistic environments and thrive in work places that challenge me creatively.
 My passion is in the arts and I aim to bring the positive power of creativity into my workplace".
 Jazz is your Creative Technician in the Arts Council's new hands-on art space– The Studio

-Kailey Schroeder, Guest and Visitor Services: Kailey received her BM in Violin Performance from Hope College in 2008.
+Kailey Schroeder, Community Manager: Kailey received her BM in Violin Performance from Hope College in 2008.
 She is a certified Suzuki Violin Method teacher, and has an

 extensive background in music performance, music education, studio management, and customer service.
 In addition, Kailey is an active folk musician and lifetime member of the Michigan

 Fiddlers Association.
-With over five years of successful retail and sales experience, as well as a proven ability to effectively manage administrative and clerical duties, Kailey serves as Guest
+With over five years of successful retail and sales experience, as well as a proven ability to effectively manage administrative and clerical duties, she now oversees daily operations and guest services.

 Lori Gramer, Regranting Coordinator: Gramer has a varied background: Owned and operated 7 H& R Block office as well as operates an events management business, coordinating fundraising events, writing grants, managing special events and talent.
 Her clients include Resthaven, Junebug Photography, WJQ Radio, the Holland Sentinel Newspaper, the Holland Symphony Orchestra and the Holland Area Arts Council.
 She has led numerous workshops and education studies for non-profit governance and fundraising spanning 25 years including hands on work experience.
 She attended classes at Denver School of Design, Mott Community College and the Dorothy Johnson Center for Philanthropy.
 Gramer is also GM & COO for the Holland Symphony Orchestra.